 Both toggles are off by default.
 You can enable either or both in Organization settings > Skills.

 Note: Shared skills are view-only.
 Recipients can enable and use a shared skill but can't edit its contents.
-Group sharing and edit permissions are planned for a future release.

 How shared skills differ from provisioned skills